 Some creative jobs are commodified, and while they are not completely taken over by robots and technology, the commodification makes the process easy for unskilled people to do the same jobs.
 Companies like Wix and Canva are great examples of this.

 Wix is a website development software that makes it easy for anyone to build a website.
 While there are some limits to its scope at the moment, meaning that many professionals still favour traditional web designers, it may expand and develop in the next few years.
-This is a crucial example of how technology will change the future of work, as highly skilled people may find their roles redundant.
+This is a crucial example of how technology will change the future of work and future workplace trends in technology, as highly skilled people may find their roles redundant.

 Canva is a graphic design software.
 User-accessible templates make it easy for anyone to design graphics, potentially putting professional graphic designers out of a job – or at least devaluing their work.
 Companies are unlikely to pay an external professional to create graphics for them when someone in-house can do it as part of their job.